Sashisaravan/Mini-Proj-Diabetes-Prediction/README.md

 # Mini-Proj-Diabetes-Prediction

+#Novel prediction methods using machine learning
+algorithms for serum diabetes

 Diabetes is often called a modern-society disease because lack of regular exercise and rising obesity rates are some of the main contributing factors for it and as per global health statistics.
 Machine learning is used to predict diabetes.
 Machine learning